ridiculouz/LLMaAA/README.md

 3. For active annotation (LLMaAA),

     - First retrieve demonstations (random/knn) for train/test data with `~/src/demo_retrieval.py`.
     - Run active annotation with ``~/src/active_annotate.py``.
-Since the demo indices are static, so the previous annotation results will be store in a cache file.
+Since the demo indices are static, so the previous annotation results will be stored in an auto-generated cache file.

 4. For data generation (ZeroGen/FewGen),
     - Run with ``~/src/data_gen.py``.